bbarad/Live2D/readme.md

 The website is organized with user controls in a panel on the left and results in a larger panel on the right.
 When the application is first opened, no results are available, and none will be visible.
 The server has global state - that is, individual users for the most part are looking at the same information at all times.
 If you open a new page, on your phone, the same computer, or a different computer, it should present the same information to all of those pages.
 Within a page, you can stage settings changes (which get sent to the server and all other open clients on job submission) and browse through previous results.

 ### Setting up your job
 The user's first action should be to change the directory by clicking the __Update Warp Directory__ button.
 This will open a modal with a dialog asking for a new warp folder.
-Enter the full path to the folder where warp is reading movies and writing out its results (you set that directory up in the Warp gui, but it may be a slightly different path depending on whether you use a `Samba` fileshare or other way to make files accessible to windows) and click __OK__.
+Enter the directory name for the folder where warp is reading movies and writing out its results (you set that directory up in the Warp gui, but it may be a slightly different path depending on whether you use a `Samba` fileshare or other way to make files accessible to windows) and click __OK__.
 If Warp has run or is running in that folder, the server will read the `previous.settings` file output by warp in that folder and set up a new `classification` subfolder in the same directory that will house results from 2d classification.

 One a warp folder is successfully opened, most 2d classification-related settings are automatically pulled from warp, including guessing that the mask radius is likely to be the same as the particle size used to pick particles in Warp.
 Remaining settings are laid out in the __User Settings__ and __Expert Settings__ tabs, which can be collapsed or expanded by clicking on them.